-Full proposals are to be submitted by the partner organization investigator via the EMSL User Portal (https://nexus.emsl.pnnl.gov/Portal/) using a template provided by the CSO.
-Proposals will be reviewed by a panel selected by the CSO to include when appropriate: the CSO, CDO, COO, relevant IRP and science area leaders, and other ad-hoc subject matter experts as may be required for technical evaluation.
+Full proposals are to be submitted by the partner organization investigator or EMSL PI via the EMSL User Portal (https://nexus.emsl.pnnl.gov/Portal/) using a template provided by the CSO.
+Proposals will be reviewed by a panel selected by the CSO to include when appropriate: the CSO, CDO, COO, relevant IRPLs and SALs, and other ad hoc subject matter experts as may be required for technical evaluation.
 Proposals will also be reviewed by select members of EMSL's advisory committees.
 Review criteria will include innovation, significance and impact, relevance to EMSL roadmaps/users/BER science, the advantage brought by the partnership, and the adequacy of resources and timing.